ella-emc/ph-tech-internships/CONTRIBUTING.md

 # ✍️ Contribution guidelines

+> *This guideline took inspiration from Simplify's and CSC Pitt's contribution guideline for their [Summer2024-Internships](https://github.com/SimplifyJobs/Summer2024-Internships)* repository.

 Welcome to the contribution guidelines of this repository.
 Thank you so much for your interest in contributing.
 Your contribution will be a great help to budding Filipino IT professionals!

 ## 👨‍🦰  About you